No Bears: Plot

-Prohibited by the government from making films and from leaving Iran, owing to his politically critical movies, filmmaker Jafar Panahi—playing a fictionalized version of himself—has rented a room at the village of Jaban, near the Iran–Turkey border, where he is remotely directing a docudrama about an Iranian couple, Bakhtiar and Zara, who are attempting to secure fake passports so they can flee the country after years of government abuse.
-Bakhtiar has successfully acquired a passport for Zara but couldn't get one for himself, which distresses Zara.
-While watching the sequence through a livestream on his computer, Panahi loses connection and is cut out.
-Panahi wraps up for the day and goes out to photograph the village.
+Prohibited by the government from making films and from leaving Iran, owing to his politically critical movies, filmmaker Jafar Panahi, playing a fictionalized version of himself, has rented a room at the village of Jaban, near the Iran–Turkey border, where he is remotely directing a docudrama about an Iranian couple, Bakhtiar and Zara, who are attempting to secure fake passports so they can flee the country after years of government abuse.
+Bakhtiar has successfully acquired a passport for Zara but couldn't get one for himself.
+While watching the footage through a livestream on his computer, Panahi loses connection and is cut out.

 At night, Reza, Panahi's assistant director, appears at Jafar's place and takes him on a drive.
 Reza says that the cast and crew, himself included, are growing weary of Panahi's absence and informs Panahi that he has arranged with people smugglers to take him to Turkey for a few days.
 Reza takes Panahi to the border line between Iran and Turkey.
 Panahi gets scared, and drives back to Jaban.
 As he arrives at the village, he's approached by a young woman, Gozal, who desperately asks Panahi if he took a photo of her with her boyfriend, Solduz, saying that should anyone see it "all hell will break loose" and "there will be blood".

 The next day, Panahi is visited by three villagers.
 He's asked about the pictures he took, and is told about a tradition in the village: when a girl is born, her umbilical cord is cut in the name of her future husband.
 He says Gozal's was cut for Jacob, who's expecting to marry her soon, but that Solduz is barring that from happening.
 The villager says Solduz's father is offended and feeling dishonored by the accusation, and asks for the photo so Solduz's father will intervene and keep his son away from Gozal.
 Panahi denies ever taking a picture of Gozal and Solduz together.
 That night, he's visited by Solduz, who explains to him that he and Gozal are in love and that in a week's time they will elope and leave the village.

-Meanwhile, back in Turkey, Bakhtiar tells Panahi that he'll be able to acquire a fake passport for himself too.
+Back in Turkey, Bakhtiar tells Panahi that he'll be able to acquire a fake passport for himself too.
 The next day, the villagers grow more stressed over the photo situation.
 One of the little boys that Panahi photographed gives an account of the moment, saying that Panahi indeed photographed Gozal and Solduz together.
 Panahi denies it once again, showing the digital images on his camera to everyone and giving the camera's memory card to Jaban's sheriff.
 Unconvinced, the villagers ask Panahi to go to their swearing room and swear to God that he did not take the picture or see Gozal and Solduz together.